 Removal: While looking up, press your index finger in and down on the edge of the lower eyelid next to the nose.
 Gently push your finger up under the bottom edge of the prosthesis.
 The edge of the eye will slide out from behind the lid.
 Keep pressing gently and move your finger towards the ear.
 This will cause the entire bottom edge of the prosthesis to come out.
 The rest of the eye will now easily drop down and slide out.

 Insertion: Hold the prosthesis at the edges with the top up and the back of the Prosthesis toward you.
+The top is identified by the patient’s initials.
 With your free hand, raise the upper lid, and then slide the prosthesis up and back into the socket behind the eyelid.
 Hold the eye in place, gently maintaining an up and back pressure.
 Using the hand that was holding the upper eyelid, pull down on the lower eyelid.
 The prosthesis will slide into place behind the lower eyelid.
 Release the lower lid and the prosthesis should be in position.

 Remember to relax, you cannot push the prosthesis too far in or hurt anything.
 The lids will hold the prosthesis in place.

 Can the prosthesis fall out on its own?